 9. Considering the occupants’ quality of life during design, construction, and operation

 A green building can be any building.
-Structures like offices, homes, schools, community centers, and hospitals can be green buildings provided they include the above-mentioned features.
+Structures like offices, homes, schools, community centres, and hospitals can be green buildings, provided they include the above-mentioned features.

 However, not all green buildings need to be and look the same.
 Most of the time, green buildings are not identical.
 Different regions, cities, and countries have various characteristics, such as environmental and climatic conditions, cultures and traditions, diverse building types and ages, and economic and social priorities.
 All these factors shape their approaches to green building.